bdevorem/WebPortfolio-Hugo/content/ethics/r08/index.md

 you punish a corporation the way you punish a person, bad things happen.
 Personally, I think you can't really punish the corporation, you have to punish the people leading it, but that defeats the purpose of a corporation, and then they're not really the people, but whatever.

+Wait corporations already have names my joke in the heading doesn't work at all.

-#Why Sony should be publically executed:
+Why Sony should be publically executed:
+=

 So, I've decided my argument against killing off corporations doesn't apply to frivolous and foreign ones.
 Sony doesn't do anything good for anyone.
 You know what Sony does?
 Sony leaks your PS3 credit card info, rootkits your PC, endorses EA's awful Star Wars Battlefron 2